JGL/AppleDevelopmentIntensive2024/README.md

   - 1630-1700: Discussion
 - Schedule for the week:
   - Monday: Introduction, Constants and Operators - how can I demo this in SwiftUI?
     - 1000-1100: Lecture 1: Introduction to the course.
 1-01 Introduction to Swift and Playgrounds.key.
-Talk about Chicken and Egg problem
+Talk about Chicken and Egg problem. https://www.apple.com/uk/swift/playgrounds/ ?
     - 1100-1230: Workshop 1: Introduction to GitHub.
 Introduction to GitHub.
 Introduction to Swift.
 Introduction to the Swift REPL (https://developer.apple.com/swift/blog/?id=18).
 Lab - Introduction.playground
     - 1230-1300: Discussion 1: What do you want to make?
     - 1300-1400: Lunch break